luk036/ellipsoid-method/ell-review.md

 ### Example: FIR filter design

-A typical structure of digital Finite Impulse Response (FIR) filters is shown in [@fig:fir-strctr], where the coefficients $h[0], h[1], \ldots, h[n-1]$ must be determined to meet given specifications.
+A typical structure of digital Finite Impulse Response (FIR) filters is shown in @fig:fir-strctr, where the coefficients $h[0], h[1], \ldots, h[n-1]$ must be determined to meet given specifications.
 Usually, they can be manually designed using windowing or frequency-sampling techniques [@oppenheim1989discrete].
 However, the experience and knowledge of designers are highly demanded in this kind of design methods.
 Moreover, there is no guarantee about design’s quality.
 Therefore, the optimization-based techniques (e.g. [@wu1999fir], more reference) have attracted tons of research effort.
 In this kind of methods, facilitated with growing computing resource and efficient optimization algorithms, the solution space can be effectively explored.

 ![A typical structure of an FIR filter\ @mitra2006digital.](ellipsoid.files/fir_strctr.pdf){#fig:fir-strctr}